wo6zz/fs-gdrive/README.md

 ## Error Handling

-All methods in GDriveFS throw errors when operations fail.
+All methods in GDrive throw errors when operations fail.
 It's recommended to use try-catch blocks or .catch() methods when using these functions to handle potential errors.

 ## Contributing